CloutContracts/ccips/README.md

 # CCIPS
 ### CloutContracts Improvement Proposals

 Welcome to the CCIPS repository! *CCIPS* or *CloutContracts Improvement Proposals* are proposals of pieces for software, integrations or changes to the CloutContracts ecosystem.
+Certain CCIPS might even be elgible for grants or sponsorships.